tttr222/biocppi_extraction/README.md

 tensorflow 1.0.0 with tensorflow-fold
 ~~~

-In order to train the NER/RC model, pre-trained embeddings are needed.
-Since these files tend to be very big, you have to download them separately and add them to the embedding folder.
-See [embeddings/README.md](embeddings/README.md) for more details.
+In order to train the NER and RC models, pre-trained word embeddings are needed.
+Since these files tend to gigabytes in size, they must be downloaded separately to the embedding folder.
+See [embeddings/README.md](embeddings/README.md) for more details on how to do this.

 # Training